aronfowler/aronfowler.github.io/_posts/2021-12-17-Review:-Our-Silver-City-2094,-Nottingham-Contemporary.md

 author: "Lovely Man"
 ---

 “If you critique art, you are an art critic,” said the careers advisor to the gorgeous fleece.
-The warm philistine inside that fleece was me.
+The warm bloke inside that fleece was me, Philistine of the Year 2021.

 “You’re spot on,” I agreed.
 “I’ll cut my teeth at Nottingham contemporary, and I’ll have a future in this business.